 - 4 cloves

-- First, take the jaggery.
-And soak it in 1 cup water for 30-45 minutes.
-This keeps 2 cups water remaining for the rest of the recipe.
+- First, take the jaggery and soak it in ¾ cup water for 30 to 45 minutes.

 - Pick, clean and wash the rice.
-Soak the rice for 15-20 minutes.
+Soak the rice for 15 to 20 minutes.

-- In a pressure cooker add the rice and 2 cups water.
+- In a stovetop pressure cooker add the rice and ¾ cup water.

-- Pressure cook for 1.5 to 2 minutes.
+- Pressure cook for 2 to 3 minutes on medium to medium high heat.
 The rice should be half cooked.
-Once the pressure settles down, open the cooker lid.
+Once the pressure settles down on its own, then only open the cooker lid.

-- Fluff the rice in the cooker itself.
+- Fluff the rice in the cooker itself with a fork.

 - Now add the cardamom, cloves, bay leaf, raisins and peanuts.